Push-Pull Pot Power!

-Changing your humbucker from Series to Parallel works really well for some humbuckers, especially some higher output humbuckers.
-You can get some of that “Strat Quack” and it opens up a whole new dimension for your humbucker.
+Changing your humbuckers from Series to Parallel works well for some humbuckers, especially some higher output humbuckers.
+You can get some of that “Strat Quack,” and it opens up a whole new dimension for your humbucker.
 To accomplish this mod, you’ll need a humbucker with a 4-conductor lead.
 Please note that the color codes are for Fralin Humbuckers only.

-How it works: Red connects to green Green when the switch is down.
-This is a normal “series” humbucker operation.
+Red connects to green Green when the switch is down.
+This is a regular “series” humbucker operation.
 By pulling up on the switch, Red is now connected to White, and Green is now connected to Black.
 The “hots” connect, and the “starts” connect together – giving you your parallel.

-Before we wrap up, here’s a few things we want to clear up.
+Before we wrap up, here are a few things we want to clear up.

 Notes On Grounding:

 You can use anywhere on the Pot’s chassis to ground a signal.
-So, when grounding a wire, you can run it to the metal housing that houses the DPDT switch, or the side of the Pot itself.
-A cool little trick is to ground a wire on the bottom tab, at the very bottom of the Switch.
+So, when grounding wire, you can run it to the metal housing that houses the DPDT switch, or the side of the Pot itself.
+A neat little trick is to ground wire on the bottom tab at the very bottom of the Switch.
 (See the image at the top of the page to see what we’re talking about here).

-CTS® has a new type of Push Pull pot, which can make wiring a little easier.
-CTS made these contact points easier to reach, so you can fit this pot in more guitars.
-However, if you’re not familiar how it’s all connected, it can be a little confusing.
+CTS® has a new type of Push-Pull pot, which can make wiring a little easier.
+CTS made these contact points easier to reach so that you can fit this pot in more guitars.
+However, if you’re not familiar with how it’s all connected, it can be a little confusing.
 Here’s what it looks like:

-Instead of running your jumper wires to tiny little lugs, you can run them to full-size holes.
-The order is a little different, but all the concepts are the exact same.
+Instead of running your jumper wires to small lugs, you can run them to full-size holes.
+The order is a little different, but all the concepts are the same.